hillaryhitch/stocks-prices-prediction/README.md

 The smaller the MAPE the better the forecast and the more profit we can make since we have the correct future information.

+# Data Processing

+The data I will be using is from yahoo finance, downloaded by pandas.dataset.
+I created a loop to find all symbols available in yahoo finance at a given time and used these symbols as my list of tickers in the final dashboard.

+The data misses weekend information, I imputed with mean.
+Nothing else is necessary interms of data processing.

 # EDA